Bay du Nord

 Step 3: C-NLOER Public Review Period

 • Following the completeness review, a C-NLOER public review period will also be scheduled.
-Details of how and when external parties can contribute to the C-NLOER review will be announced once the completeness review concludes.
+Details of how and when external parties can contribute to the C-NLOER review will be announced as soon as details are available.

 Step 4: C-NLOER Recommendation to Regulator Members (the Board)